danielsaidi/website_danielsaidi/collections/_lyrics/the-rakveres/the-rakveres/blind-eyes-bleed.md

 Relive those memories
 that only seems
 like fading dreams
-Try to fall asleep, well
+Try to fall asleep

-Remember this,
+Well, remember this
-if you can't remember anything at all
+If you can't remember anything at all
-Remember this,
+Remember this
-cause you will surely regret
+Cause you will surely regret
-your ignorant way
+Your ignorant way
-of leaving friends behind,
+of leaving friends behind
 Blind eyes bleed this time

-You spend your days alone -
+You spend your days alone
-free to moan,
+Free to moan
-letting bottles roll
+Letting bottles roll
+Life flows
 And a dusty haze
 slowly stains
 smiles on our faces
 Pictures of times to come once again

-Remember this,
+Remember this
-if you can't remember anything at all
+If you can't remember anything at all
-Remember this,
+Remember this
-cause you will surely regret
+Cause you will surely regret
 your ignorant way
 of leaving friends behind,
 Blind eyes bleed this time